 S.M.A.R.T. provides near-term failure prediction for disc drives.
 When S.M.A.R.T. is enabled, the drive monitors predetermined drive attributes that are susceptible to degradation over time.
 If self-monitoring determines that a failure is likely, S.M.A.R.T. makes a status report available to the host.
 Not all failures are predictable.
 S.M.A.R.T. predictability is limited to the attributes the drive can monitor.
-For more information on S.M.A.R.T. commands and implementation, see the Draft ATA-5 Standard.
+For more information on S.M.A.R.T. commands and implementation, see the Draft ATA-Rev 6 Standard.

-SeaTools diagnostic software activates a built-in drive self-test (DST S.M.A.R.T. command for $D4_H$) that eliminates unnecessary drive returns.
-The diagnostic software ships with all new drives and is also available at: www.seagate.com/support/npf/seatools/seatool-entry.shtml.
+SeaTools diagnostic software activates a built-in drive self-test (DST) S.M.A.R.T. command for D4_H that eliminates unnecessary drive returns.
+The diagnostic software ships with all new drives and is also available at: http://seatools.seagate.com.